ashishj12/JavaScript/Async-JavaScript/async.md

 **Promise Chaining**

 promises can easily chained together using .then(), allowing you to sequence asynchronous operations.this is refer to the "Promise Chaining".

+**Async Await**

+* We use the async keyword with a function to represent that the function is an asynchronous function.
+The async function returns a promise.